lastlap/fashion_mnist_pytorch/README.md

 # Fashion MNIST Item Recognition Using Pytorch

-Training and testing of a simple network to recognise digits in MNIST dataset using Pytorch.
+Training and testing of a simple network to recognise clothes in Fashion MNIST dataset using Pytorch.

 For Training:
 ```